-ADVERSE EVENT: An adverse event is a patient safety event involving unintended actual or potential physical or psychological injury to a patient or that otherwise adversely affects the quality of service, operations, or reputation of the Medical Center.
+ADVERSE EVENT: An adverse event is an unexpected occurrence involving unintended actual or potential physical or psychological injury to a patient or that otherwise adversely affects the quality of service, operations, or reputation of the Medical Center.
 This includes:

 - System error (latent error or failure) that reaches the patient. - Unintended individual error. - Events or acts with either actual or potential negative consequences for the patient. - Errors of judgement and errors of action or inaction.